“A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.” — Lao Tzu

 Setup Simple Routines to Simplify Work and Create Clarity

-When you create high-performance distributed teams, it forces you to be specific and explicit.
+When you create high-performance remote teams, it forces you to be specific and explicit.

 It also forces you to find ways to create clarity around the basics:

 Simple but enough process is paramount when it comes to distributed teams.